Skip to content

 Search by coordinates (geo-based)

-For this case, use latitude and longitude rather than city as the destination, to retrieve nearby attractions.
+Use latitude and longitude to retrieve nearby attractions.

-This is ideal for mobile apps or experiences where the traveller’s current location is known.
+This approach is ideal for mobile apps or location-based experiences.

-2. Copy the latitude and longitude of Amsterdam Central Station.
+2. Identify the coordinates of Amsterdam Central Station.

 {